pxlwh/booru-viewer/README.md

 ### Library
 - **Save** posts you want to keep — real files on disk in `saved/`, browsable in any file manager
 - **Filename templates** — customize saved filenames with `%id%`, `%artist%`, `%character%`, `%copyright%`, `%md5%`, `%rating%`, `%score%` tokens.
 Default is post ID.
 Set in Settings > Paths.
-- One-click promotion from bookmark to library when you decide to commit
 - **Tag search across saved metadata** — type to filter by indexed tags, no filename conventions required
 - On-disk folder organization with configurable library directory and folder sidebar — save unsorted or to a named subfolder
 - Sort by date, name, or size